 How many 400-watt solar panels do you need?

 The number of solar panels you’ll install depends on the amount of electricity you want to generate and the space available for solar panels.
+Many people choose to go with the 400W solar panel due to a lack of roof space; this is because 400W solar panels produce electricity more efficiently than many lower-wattage solar panels given the space they take up.
 The table below compares different sized solar panel systems by the number of 400W solar panels needed for each system size.
 In some cases, the number of 400W panels is rounded to the nearest panel.

 How many 400-watt solar panels do you need?
 System size comparison table